Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 The Jacobian matrix is a calculation of the correlation between stepper position and cartesian coordinate/orientation, when single steppers are changed (the steppers are not changed in reality, but only mathematically, as if).

+An inverse must be calculated to get the inverse kinematics:
+* if the Jacobian is quadratic and non-singular, an inverse can be calculated.
+This is fastest
-An inverse must be calculated to get the inverse kinematics: calculating from cartesian coordinates back to stepper positions.
-In inverse can only be calculated if the Jacobian is quadratic and not singular (lost rank).
-In most cases, a generalized inverse must be calculated to get a similar result.
-The method which is described in "Singular Value Decomposition and Least Square Solutions" by G. H. Golub and C. Reinsch from 1970 http://people.duke.edu/~hpgavin/SystemID/References/Golub+Reinsch-NM-1970.pdf is used.
+*  if the Jacobian is nonquadratic or singular, a so-called generalized inverse must be calculated.
+The method used is described in "Singular Value Decomposition and Least Square Solutions" by G. H. Golub and C. Reinsch from 1970 http://people.duke.edu/~hpgavin/SystemID/References/Golub+Reinsch-NM-1970.pdf and is based on Singular Value Decomposition (SVD) method.

 The jacobian and inverse values are almost exact if using small steps, i. e. small segments.
 The default is 0.1 segment lengths.

-Calculation of inverse kinematics by using Jacobian/Gen. Inverse is calculated in iterations to get the required precision.
-Settings a lower required precision result in lower needed iterations.
+The precision achieved is below 1e-3 mm.

 # G-Code to machine position